 Answering no to any of these questions is a concern needing to be addressed through honest self-reflection, willingness to enter conflict, and perhaps courage to start with another therapist.

-This question is a bit like my experience in my academic career – I got out as much as I put in.
-I put so much more into my graduate degree, and was the recipient of so much more understanding.
-Minimally this question can be answered by stating a client should attain their therapeutic goals set forth at the beginning of therapy (symptom reduction or attainment of behavioral goals).
-The deeper and richer answers through more effort will likely include things such as: better self-understanding, greater comfort of self, greater emotional regulation, more efficient problem solving, better relationships, more self-compassion, and more peace.
+Rob: This question is a bit like my experience in my academic career – I got out as much as I put in.
+I put so much more into my graduate degree and was the recipient of so much more understanding.
+Minimally, this question can be answered by stating a client should attain their therapeutic goals set forth at the beginning of therapy (symptom reduction or attainment of behavioral goals).
+These deeper and richer answers will likely include things such as: better self-understanding, feeling more comfortable with yourself, greater emotional regulation, more efficient problem solving, better relationships, more self-compassion, and more peace.

-Therapy can be scary because of what is required – vulnerability of self.
-However, you will know you are with the right therapist, and progress is happening, when it becomes safe enough to reveal, address, or experience your concerns with the therapist.
-This means sometimes progress is marked by tough or difficult sessions which reveal the pain needed to heal.
-And, it is true in therapy, the process often gets messy before it gets easy.
-The bigger picture, and longer term understanding, would define progress as movement toward therapeutic goals established.
+Therapy can be scary because of what is required – vulnerability.
+However, you will know you are with the right therapist and progress is happening when it becomes safe enough to reveal, address, or experience your concerns with the therapist.
+This means sometimes progress is marked by tough or difficult sessions which reveal the pain that needs to be healed.
+And, it is true in therapy that the process often gets messy before it is rewarding.
+The bigger picture would define progress as movement toward the therapeutic goals established.
 Determining progress will include a conversation with the therapist to identify markers of progress, and a process for attaining measurement.
 The markers should be formally measured on a consistent basis - probably no less than twice a year.
 Progress should be informally checked and discussed regularly in sessions.

-There are many situations, concerns, and aspirations, which can bring a person to seek the support and guidance of a therapist.
-Many folks simply appreciate the value of intentional growth and development for their own wellbeing.
+There are many situations, concerns, and aspirations that can cause a person to seek the support and guidance of a therapist.
+Many folks simply appreciate the value of intentional growth and development for their own well-being.
 Investing in personal growth truly has tremendous value (every aspect of your life is influenced by what you bring into it).
 A want for more is a very practical reason for seeking a therapist.
 For folks who are exploring their need for therapy, I would suggest considering the following questions: